Tutorial: Aerodynamics Simulation of Flow Around a Vehicle

 We are following the typical SimScale workflow:

-With this approach, we can reduce the computation effort necessary throughout the entire simulation process, while still obtaining meaningful results.
+With this approach, the computation effort necessary throughout the entire simulation process can be reduced, while still obtaining meaningful results.
 Find more information about CAD preparation on this documentation page.

 Did you know?